Rate and Review Fox Renderfarm 2025

 When it comes to supported software, Fox Renderfarm, roughly speaking, offers does a great job at supporting a wide range of software and renderers.
 They support many software, renderers, and plug-ins: Houdini, 3ds Max, Maya, Cinema 4D, Blender, Unreal Engine.
 Apart from the 6 common software above, Fox gives users solutions for post-production when offering anima®, Katana and Nuke software.
 Besides, some render engines are also supported on the Fox Renderfarm system namely Arnold, Vray, Redshift for GPU-based rendering, and Corona, Renderman, or Clarisse for CPU-based rendering.
 Fox also offers a variety of plugins that are compatible with each software and render engine, but if you use special renderers or plugins, we are not sure Fox has or not.
 For instance, if you use Animation Nodes for Blender, there is no option for you to select in the plugin part.

 In addition, users are normally not able to select the number of nodes they will use to render on Fox renderfarm, the system automatically sets only 1 node for each user.
-In fact, the number of graphics cards in one node of Fox Renderfarm is only 2, compared to 6 of iRender farm.
-As a result, users find it hard to utilize the rugged power of a single machine to render, especially multi GPU rendering and the SaaS-based business models like Fox Renderfarm is not suitable for GPU-based rendering.
+In fact, the number of graphics cards in one node of Fox Renderfarm is only 2, compared to 8 of iRender farm.
+As a result, users find it hard to utilize the rugged power of a single machine to render, especially multi-GPU rendering and the SaaS-based business models like Fox Renderfarm is not suitable for GPU-based rendering.
 However, if you are urgent and need to meet a tight deadline, you should ask Fox to plus priority at a higher cost, but render with many nodes (can be up to a thousand render nodes).

 Another factor that has a substantial impact on our evaluation process is Services and Support.
 We’re satisfied with their staff when they immediately answered my questions and issues via live chat.
 But if your problems are about the technical part, it takes the Fox team to check and answer you later.
-Fox render farm supports customers 24/7 through live chat on their website or skype.
+Fox render farm supports customers 24/7 through live chat on their website.
 Therefore, we rated Fox as an excellent render farm in terms of supporting customers.

 WE RANK